 - Beautiful—reflecting the very nature of God in the small moments of revelation and in the loud moments of mess and chaos.

-When WHO is the cornerstone, the struggles become opportunities:
+Above all, when WHO is the cornerstone, the struggles become opportunities:

-- Lost workbooks and destroyed science projects present a chance to learn more about stewardship and personal responsibility.
+- Lost workbooks and destroyed science projects present a chance to learn more about stewardship and responsibility.

 - Toddlers reorient our hearts toward joy, enthusiasm, and curiosity.

 When home education is a Jesus-pursuing celebration in which we are seeking to rejoice in goodness, truth, and beauty, even complications and distractions provide an opportunity for worship and gladness.